Mulindi123/Bank-of-Flatiron/README.md

 Project set up.
  Follow these steps to set up this project.
 1. Clone this GitHub repository
-2. Run the command json-server --watch db.json on your command line inside this repository to start the JSON data base.
+2. Run the command 'json-server --watch db.json' on your command line inside this repository to start the JSON data base.
-3. cd into bank-of-flatiron directory and run the command npm start to run this application in your browser Technologies used
+3. Run the command 'npm start' on onother terminal to run this application in your browser.

+Technologies used
     • React.js
     • JavaScript
+    • Html
     • Css

 Core Deliverables